Residency & Visas

 Your Guide to Cyprus Visas & Residency Permits (2026)

 Securing the legal right to live in Cyprus is the most critical step in your relocation.
-The path you take depends on your nationality, income, and goals.
-This 2026 updated guide breaks down the main residency options for both EU and non-EU citizens.
+The path you take depends on your nationality, income, employment status, family situation, and long-term goals.
+This 2026 update explains the main residence routes for EU and non-EU citizens, including the newer EU Blue Card route for highly qualified workers.

 Cyprus Residency Pathways at a Glance